gouser1/FundXProduction/README.md

 ## Configure app

-Open `/index.js` then edit it with your settings.
+Open `/index.js` then edit with your settings.
 You will need:

 - Change the port you want Node to serve from on line 24